Qado/cobblr/README.md

 Next, you'll want to install apps.

-# How to Install Apps.
+# How to Install Applications
 To install apps, you simply enter:

 `sudo cobblr install <app name>`